-This page is/will be my online collection of notes on the RN Ship’s Boats of WWII; it is not a reference page (yet?).
+This page is my online collection of notes on the RN Ship’s Boats of WWII; it is not a reference page and will contain errors.
+Below is a list of what I have so far.
+A few ‘false positives’ are added as well as a reference (e.g., RAF rescue launch, royal barges).

-There is no (comprehensive) volume available and modelers have to tack down drawings by e.g., Underhill, Ough, or Lambert.
-For my modeling I relied on John Lambert; is work has been published by Seaforth Publishing in the British Weapons of World War II series—I cannot recommend these four volumes enough—but the ship’s boats drawings are not in any volume.
+There is no (comprehensive) volume available on the subject and modellers have to track down drawings by e.g., Underhill, Ough, or Lambert.
+For my modelling I relied on John Lambert for many smaller craft and equipment; is work has been published by Seaforth Publishing in the British Weapons of World War II series—I cannot recommend these four volumes enough—but the ship’s boats drawings are unfortunately not in any volume.
+Incidentally, none of the material below is by any of these authors (copyright) but most of the drawings I have uploaded were copies of original shared with me by John Lambert to whom I am indebted.
+Some drawings from museums are reproduced with permission.

 Sailing & Pulling Boats